Note #5: Nonfiction Developmental Editing: A Behind-the-Scenes Look

 Interesting things happen when writers are transparent with editors about how AI shaped their nonfiction.

-Note #3: Why Publishing Essays Is a Smart Strategy for Aspiring Authors
+Note #3: Why Aspiring Authors Should Publish Essays

 Aspiring authors and editors: How do you feel when you hear the phrase “build a platform?”
 I’m here to remind you to keep it simple: if you have a strong manuscript, you’re ready to share work with an audience.

-Note #2: How Developmental Editors Help Authors Claim Their Voice
+Note #2: How Developmental Editors Help Nonfiction Authors Claim Their Voice

 This one’s for nonfiction writers who’ve ever felt like their voice got lost somewhere between draft one and the final edit—and for editors who know their job is to bring that voice back to life, not bury it.